jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy2.md

 >Avoid godless chatter, because those who indulge in it will become more and more ungodly.

 #### v.18
 >who have wandered away from the truth.
-They say that the resurrection has already taken place, and they destory the faith of some.
+They say that the resurrection has already taken place, and they destroy the faith of some.

 #### v.21
 >If a man cleanses himself from the latter, he will be an instrument for noble purposes, made holy, useful to the Master and prepared to do any good work.